lebronbrian23/n01537898_passion_project/README.md

 TMS has 4 tables.

 - Tenants table captures information about the tenants.
-- landlords table captures all payments eg rental , hydro , parking.
+- landlords table captures all information about the landlords.
-- Lease table is a bridging table between a tenant and a landlord.
+- Lease table is a bridging table between a tenant and a property.
 - properties table captures properties for  the landlord.

 ## Concepts Used: